 Prin worked for many years as a cheesemaker and herdsperson in the Vermont artisanal cheese industry.
-She continues to work on her home farm and as a part time librarian.
-She has taught a wide range of courses and workshops both professionally and as community service through various organizations around the state.
+She continues to work on her home farm and as the assistant librarian at the Craftsbury Public Library.
+She has taught a wide range of fiber arts courses and workshops through various organizations around the state and New England.

-Prin has been an adjunct faculty member at Sterling College since the fall of 2016.
+Prin began as an adjunct faculty member at Sterling College in 2016 and in 2021 joined the faculty.
 Before that she taught primarily through museums, arts centers, and various other institutions.
-At Sterling she teaches basketry, weaving (HM325 Fiber Arts II), and an introductory course to a broad range of fiber arts (HM230 Fiber Arts I).
-Outside of Sterling she teaches these disciplines as well as various other arts and traditional skills including bookbinding and natural dyeing; and homesteading skills like salve, broom, and candle making.
+At Sterling she teaches Basketry, Natural Dyes and Dyeing, Introduction to Weaving, and an introductory course to a broad range of fiber arts.

 |BA Sustainable Agriculture||Sterling College|